-4 Are the IESO's forecast 2017 operational costs for the Market Renewal Program appropriate in

-7 Reference: Exhibit B, Tab 1, Schedule 1, Page 8

-8 a) Please provide a breakdown of the positions included in the \$8.3 million in compensation 9 and benefits.
-Please indicate if the position is Executive, Management, Non-Union, Union, 10 Permanent or Temporary.

-- b) Please provide a breakdown of the work to undertaken under the \$3.3 million Professional Consulting budget. - 13 c) Please provide a breakdown of the \$0.4 million Operating & Administration budget.
+- 4 Are the IESO's forecast 2017 operational costs for the Market Renewal Program appropriate in - 5 the context of the scope and timing of the overall project? - 6 INTERROGATORY - 7 Reference: Exhibit B, Tab 1, Schedule 1, Page 8 - 8 a) Please provide a breakdown of the positions included in the \$8.3 million in compensation - and benefits.
+Please indicate if the position is Executive, Management, Non-Union, Union, - 10 Permanent or Temporary. - 11 b) Please provide a breakdown of the work to undertaken under the \$3.3 million Professional - 12 Consulting budget. - 13 c) Please provide a breakdown of the \$0.4 million Operating & Administration budget.

-15 The breakdown of the MRP resources included in the \$8.3 million in compensation and a) 16 benefits is shown in the table below, by FTE type.
-A description of incremental, partial and 17 shared resources is provided in the response to AMPCO Interrogatory 15 part (a) at Exhibit 18 I, Tab 1.6, Schedule 10.15.
-There are no Executive positions included in the MRP FTEs.
-19 Management positions are those not represented by a union.
-Non-management positions 20 are represented by a union.
-Note that the incremental resources in 2017 have remained the 21 same, but forecasts for 2018 and 2019 incremental resources have been updated with more 22 current assumptions; these updates will be reflected in the 2018 - 2020 business plan.
+- 15 a) The breakdown of the MRP resources included in the \$8.3 million in compensation and - benefits is shown in the table below, by FTE type.
+A description of incremental, partial and - shared resources is provided in the response to AMPCO Interrogatory 15 part (a) at Exhibit - 18 I, Tab 1.6, Schedule 10.15.
+There are no Executive positions included in the MRP FTEs. - Management positions are those not represented by a union.
+Non-management positions - are represented by a union.
+Note that the incremental resources in 2017 have remained the - same, but forecasts for 2018 and 2019 incremental resources have been updated with more - 22 current assumptions; these updates will be reflected in the 2018 2020 business plan.